 CAN I MAKE SWEET POTATO CASSEROLE IN ADVANCE?

 Yes!
 That is one of the things I love about this recipe.
 Prep Sweet Potato Casserole up to 2 days before baking, but leave the streusel topping and marshmallows off until just before you put it in the oven.
-This will save you 30 minutes, which is extremely valuable, especially if you are making this casserole on a holiday!
+This will save you 30 minutes, which is valuable time, especially if you are making this side dish on a holiday!

 OTHER MAKE AHEAD THANKSGIVING RECIPE IDEAS